School of Exercise & Rehabilitation Sciences

 [3 credit hours]

-This course is designed to provide the student with in-depth knowledge of health-related conditions or disabilities related to physical, neurological, sensory and metabolic impairments across the lifespan.
-Uses of pharmacological interventions, family involvement, programming, and other implications impacting Therapeutic Recreation practice will be examined.
-Minimum "C" required for RCRT majors.
+This course is designed to provide the student with in-depth knowledge of the diagnostic criteria, etiology, and symptomology related to physical, neurological, sensory, and metabolic diagnosis and conditions across the lifespan with a focus on RT practice.
+RT interventions, pharmacological interventions, family involvement, risk management, and other implications impacting RT practice will also be examined.

 Term Offered: Fall